AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/organization-dh-base-1-intro.md

 #### Implementation guidance

-For the overarching usage scenarios in this implementation guide:
+For the overarching usage scenarios in this implementation guide it is recommended that:

-* it is recommended that an Australian address conforms to the [AU Base Address Profile](http://build.fhir.org/ig/hl7au/au-fhir-base-stu3/StructureDefinition-au-address.html)
+* an Australian address conforms to [AU Base Address](https://build.fhir.org/ig/hl7au/au-fhir-base-stu3/StructureDefinition-au-address.html)